 "And one will say to him, 'What are these wounds between your arms?'
 Then he will say, 'Those with which I was wounded in the house of my friends.'Zechariah 13:6(NASB)

-It is at the very point when the nation calls out to God for salvation that Zachariah reveals the astonishing question the Jewish people will be forced to ask their Messiah, as He breaks through the clouds to rescue His chosen inheritance.
-We read - "and one will say to Him, 'What are these wounds between your arms?'
+It is at the very point when the nation calls out to God for salvation that Zachariah reveals the astonishing question the Jewish people will be forced to ask their Messiah, as He breaks through the clouds and sets His feet on the Mount of Olives to rescue His chosen inheritance.
+We read, "and one will say to Him, 'What are these wounds between your arms?'"

-These will be the most shocking and poignant words that Israel will hear on that day, when they cry, "blessed is He Who comes in the name of the Lord - Hosannah in the highest," for they will look on HIM Whom THEY pierced".
-Their eyes will be opened and their hearts will be grieved over their national sin and many prophetic Scriptures will become crystal clear, as they welcome back their True Shepherd of the sheep - the Good Shepherd of Israel, Who lay down His life for His people.
+These will be the most shocking and poignant words that Israel will hear on that day, when they cry, "blessed is He Who comes in the name of the Lord - Hosannah in the highest," for they will look on HIM Whom THEY pierced.
+Their eyes will be opened and their hearts will be grieved over their national sin, and many prophetic Scriptures will become crystal clear as they welcome back their True Shepherd of the sheep - the Good Shepherd of Israel, Who laid down His life for His people.

-Heavenly Father, thank You that You have written the end before the beginning so that we understand what has been... and what is going to happen when You return to save Your people Israel and set up Your eternal kingdom of heaven - on earth.
-Thank You for the many Jewish men and women who have already recognised You as their Saviour and have become a member of the Church - which is Christ's Body.
-We pray for those that will have to face the terrible Time of Jacob's Trouble and ask that - "Your will be done - on earth as it is in heaven - Your will be done for the nation of Israel and Your will be done in my life and the lives of all Your people.
-We pray that Your plans and purposes will be carried out for Your greater praise and glory - this we ask in Jesus' name, AMEN.
+Heavenly Father, thank You that You have written the end before the beginning so that we understand what has been and what is going to happen when You return to save Your people Israel and set up Your eternal kingdom of heaven, on earth.
+Thank You for the many Jewish men and women who have already recognised You as their Saviour and have become a member of the Church, which is Christ's Body.
+I pray for those that will have to face the terrible Time of Jacob's Trouble and ask that, "Your will be done - on earth as it is in heaven."
+Your will be done for the nation of Israel and Your will be done in my life and the lives of all Your people.
+I pray that Your plans and purposes will be carried out for Your greater praise and glory.
+In Jesus' name, AMEN.